projnanda/projnanda/faq_nanda.md

 Think of it as a universal directory where any AI agent—whether it's a translation assistant, a financial advisor, or a healthcare coordinator—can register itself and be found by other agents or users who need its services.

+## What is the NANDA Index in the context of the larger Project NANDA?

+The NANDA Index is the foundational component of Project NANDA's three-stage vision for building the Internet of AI Agents.
+Using a city analogy: if A2A protocols are the streets agents use to communicate, Project NANDA builds the entire city, and the NANDA Index serves as the address system.

+Project NANDA progresses through three technical phases:
+- **Phase 1 - Foundations of Agentic Web**: NANDA Index provides agent identity and discovery infrastructure, plus cross-platform communication protocols and interoperability standards
+- **Phase 2 - Agentic Commerce**: Knowledge pricing mechanisms, edge AI integration, economic protocols, and resource markets for agent services
+- **Phase 3 - Society of Agents**: Large Population Models (LPMs), collaborative learning systems, cross-silo coordination, and distributed AI networks

+The NANDA Index enables all three stages by providing the essential discovery infrastructure that lets agents find and identify each other across the ecosystem.
+Howeever, it is only one part of the bigger goal of Project NANDA.

 ## How does the NANDA Index work?

 The NANDA Index operates through a three-layer architecture: